Rome metro evacuated as quakes rock Italy

 Officials have begun looking for cracks and damage to structures in the city, many of them ancient and vulnerable from previous tremors.

+All the aftershocks have all hit around Amatrice, in the mountainous regions of Marche, Lazio and Abruzzo.

-Nearly 300 people were killed in central Italy in an August quake and a series of aftershocks that reduced much of Amatrice's center to rubble.
+Nearly 300 people died in central Italy in quakes around Amatrice in August, and the town center, once popular with tourists, was reduced to rubble.

 Another series of quakes hit the region in October, but the impact was small as most people had evacuated from the previous tremors.